jenna-jordan/git-novice-speedrun/episodes/7_pull-request.md

 "The python analysis was faster than the bash analysis, so I am merging only the python analysis to main".

-Click "Create pull request".
+**Click "Create pull request"**.

 Your planets repo should now have 1 pull request.
 This is the phase where you would normally request a reviewer, who can leave comments on your code.
 In repos that you do not own, your PR will need to be approved by a codeowner before you can merge it.
-Since you are the codeowner, we can go ahead and click "Merge pull request".
+Since you are the codeowner, we can go ahead and **click "Merge pull request"**.

 Go back to the "Code" tab and make sure you are on the "main" branch.
 You should now see an "analysis.py" file.

-Let's go back to VS Code.
+Let's go **back to VS Code**.
 Checkout the main branch, and look at the files and history:

 ```bash
 $ git checkout main